slatedocs/slate/source/includes/_websocket_api.md

 To begin receiving feed messages, you must first send a subscribe message to the server indicating which channels and contracts to subscribe for.

 To specify contracts within each channel, just pass a list of symbols inside the channel payload.
+Mention "all" in the list of symbols if you want to receive updates across all the contracts.
+Please note that snapshots are sent only for specified symbols,meaning no snapshots are sent for symbol: "all".

 Once a subscribe message is received the server will respond with a subscriptions message that lists all channels you are subscribed to.
 Subsequent subscribe messages will add to the list of subscriptions.

 > Subscription Sample